madhurabhatkar1/Swing-project/README.md

-Download the zip file and run main.java
+Download the zip file and run Main.java